farukhetro/WitrQuran/README.md

 ### 4. Open the application

-Visit:
+Open your browser and visit:

 ```text
 http://localhost:3000
 ```

-You should now see WitrQuran running locally. 🎉

 ---

-## 🛠️ Technologies
+## 🛠️ Technologies Used

-WitrQuran is built using modern web technologies:

 <p align="center">